-A fellow member of the Coimbra Group and Matariki Network, Uppsala University is one of Durham’s most important partners in Europe.
+As a fellow member of the Coimbra Group and Matariki Network (MNU), Uppsala University is one of Durham’s most important partners in Europe.
 Building on many years of successful student exchange and a precedent for research collaboration, a strategic partnership was established.
 Starting as a connection through the Matariki Network and a longstanding track record of student exchange, the Tübingen-Durham partnership has grown into a robust, bilateral alliance, which is considered to be one of Durham’s flagship European partnerships.